Are You Libertarian?

 “We applaud and celebrate this victory, and we will continue to fight for the rights of all Americans to pursue happiness and prosperity in any way they choose,” he said, “as long as they don't hurt others or take their stuff."

-"Established by the States" Not so Much; The Supreme Courts Upholds the ACA
+"Established by the States" Not So Much; The Supreme Court Upholds the ACA

-Whether section 1321 was meant to be a carrot or a stick it is clear what the law as passed says.
-There is still a fleeting hope that liberty could be preserved in this political era but even so it should be no surprise that the ACA once again is saved is such a muddy fashion.
-If there is one thing government does well, its a bad Job.
+Whether section 1321 was meant to be a carrot or a stick, it is clear what the law as passed says.
+There is still a fleeting hope that Liberty could be preserved in this political era but even so, it should be no surprise that the ACA once again is saved in such a muddy fashion.
+If there is one thing government does well, its a bad job.

 As libertarians there were two losses today.
 One is legislative and the other is philosophical.
-It is important to make this distinction as there has been plenty of legislative resistance to the ACA coming from the right side of the isle and occasionally from the left of the isle but often they seem to be focused only on their version of a law and not the constitutional and moral foundation of the legislation.
+It is important to make this distinction as there has been plenty of legislative resistance to the ACA coming from the Right side of the aisle and occasionally from the Left of the aisle, but often they seem to be focused only on their version of a law and not the Constitutional and moral foundation of the legislation.
 This became evidently clear when the GOP chose to run Mitt Romney in 2012.
-As the president has Obamacare, Romney had Romnecare.
-It was a blow legislatively to the right as well as libertarians.
+As the President has "Obamacare," Romney had "Romneycare."
+It was a blow legislatively to the Right as well as libertarians.
 Both lost due to the federal government holding fast to its new power granted to it in the ACA.

-Philosophically libertarians suffered a major blow.
-Core to our principles are ideas like non-aggression and the free market.
-We did not have a free market in healthcare before the ACA but with behemoth legislation like the ACA there is little hope of seeing a meaningful turn around in our political landscape.
-In addition the codification of ideas that are anti-liberty, our predicament is exacerbated by the laws and politicians servicing them using them as a bully pulpit from which statist will continue to broadcast a claim on your life and labor.
-No better showcase of this is in a White House response to the ruling in which the president stated that health care is a right.
+Philosophically, libertarians suffered a major blow as well.
+Core to our principles are ideas such as non-aggression and the free market.
+We did not have a free market in healthcare before the ACA, but with behemoth legislation like the ACA there is little hope of seeing a meaningful turn-around in our political landscape.
+In addition to the codification of ideas that are anti-Liberty, our predicament is exacerbated by the laws and politicians servicing them, using them as a bully pulpit from which statists will continue to broadcast a claim on your life and labor.
+No better showcase of this is in a White House response to the ruling in which the President stated that health care is a right.
 Health care is a service and as such there must be a provider.
-If healthcare is a right this means that inherent in the ethos of the ruling political party there is a belief that individuals are entitled a services of other individuals.
+If healthcare is a right this means that inherent in the ethos of the ruling political party there is a belief that individuals are entitled to services of other individuals.
 An astute observer only needs to step a few years into the history books to learn the horrible results of such an idea as being the rightful owner of another's labor.